-"General Williams, a nephew of Dr. Franklin, on a journey from Richmond by the warm and Red Springs to the Alleghaney, has estimated by barometrical observations the height of some of our ridges of mountains above the tide-water, as follows: feet The Eastern base of the Blue Ridge subjacent to Rockfish Gap, 100 Summit of the mountain adjacent to that Gap, 1,822 The valley constituting the Eastern basis of the Warm Spring Mountain, 943
+"General Williams, a nephew of Dr. Franklin, on a journey from Richmond by the warm and Red Springs to the Alleghaney, has estimated by barometrical observations the height of some of our ridges of mountains above the tide-water, as follows:

+The Factors have of the Blue Pidge subjected to Pockfish Cap.
+100

+The Eastern base of the Blue Ridge subjacent to Rockfish Gap, Summit of the mountain adjacent to that Gap, 1,822

+The valley constituting the Eastern basis of the Warm Spring Mountain,